techwork2026/azure-iam-hands-on-lab/labs/05-RBAC-Issues/day-05-rbac.md

 - User had correct group membership
 - No roles were assigned to the user
 - Group membership alone did not grant required permissions

+### Root Cause Analysis

+The issue occurred because no RBAC role was assigned to the user.

+While the user was correctly placed in a security group, the absence of a role assignment resulted in insufficient permissions to access the resource.

 ![User Group Membership](../../screenshots/user-group-membership.png)